 Once on the island of Lombok, there are several transportation options for your Lombok travel.
 Cars are available to rent in the big city of Mataram.
 Gojek, Grab, and taxis also exist in Lombok.
 And for short distances during your Lombok trip, they can be convenient options.
 We rented motor scooters during our stay, and that allowed us to do all the things to do in Lombok with relative ease.

-In terms of where to stay, most travelers tend to stay either in the town of Sengiggi in western Lombok or in Kuta in the southern part of Lombok.
+In terms of where to stay in Lombok, most travelers tend to stay either in the town of Sengiggi in western Lombok or in Kuta in the southern part of Lombok.
 Many of the things to do in Lombok are centered around those two cities.
 Our family stayed at an Airbnb near the city of Mataram during our Lombok trip.
 So most of my suggestions for activities are on the western part of the island.
 You can read about suggestions for things to do in the other parts of the island in the Lonely Planet Bali, Lombok, and Nusa Tenggara guide book.

 Our favorite things to do in Lombok